 - As noted in the previous footnote, Bristow Collyer (as “B Collyer”) is listed in the November 1860 Poor Rate Book.
 His full name, age, and profession are taken from the 1861 census.
 Information about his ancestors and business partners is taken from page 5 of Herbert Shaw, “A Croydon Brewery”, Brewery History vol. 131 pp. 2–18 (PDF), which itself is a reprint of an article originally published in Proceedings of the Croydon Natural History and Scientific Society vol. 17(10) pp. 249–262.

 - “A Croydon Brewery”, pp. 2, 5, 15, 16.
-The Bricklayers Arms was later known as the Catherine Wheel and is currently the Crown & Pepper, and a Nalder & Collyer boundary plate can still be seen just to the south of the main building today.
-The Blue Anchor is currently the Tree House.
-Other pubs listed in “A Croydon Brewery” as still being trading at the time of its original publication are sadly no more; the Half Moon at Broad Green has been demolished and housing built in its place, while the Duke’s Head on South End is now a restaurant called Apatura.
+According to High Street historian Carole Roberts, the Bricklayers Arms was demolished around 1929, and a new pub building constructed on its site (via email, 4 October 2019).
+It was later known as the Catherine Wheel and is currently the Crown & Pepper.
+An old Nalder & Collyer boundary plate can still be seen just to the south of the main building today.
+According to pub historian Ewan Munro, the Blue Anchor was also rebuilt in the 1930s.
+It’s currently called the Tree House.
+The other pubs listed in “A Croydon Brewery” as still being trading at the time of its original publication were the Half Moon at Broad Green, which has been demolished and replaced with flats, and the Duke’s Head on South End, which is now a restaurant called Apatura.

 - The Museum of Croydon’s Marshall Liddle & Downey index summary of a deed dated 10 September 1860 (index page 19) states that as of that date the house was “formerly in occ. of Charles Moss and now Bristow Collyer” (the deed actually relates to the house to the south of this one, so provides just a snapshot of occupancy rather than an exact date for the start of Bristow’s lease).
 Bristow is listed in the November 1860 Poor Rate Book, the 1861 census, Gray & Warren’s 1861–62 directory, Simpson’s 1864 directory, and Warren’s 1865–66 directory.
 The June 1866 Poor Rate Book possibly instead lists “Brown”, but the writing is unclear and in any case these books sometimes listed people out of order.
 Warren’s 1869 directory lists George Browne at Bristow’s old house, and George’s entry in the National Probate Calendar states that he died at that house on 1 February 1870 — that is, five months before Bristow himself died, and so Bristow must have moved away from London Road before his death.
 A death announcement for Bristow’s 9-month-old son Bruce in the 22 May 1868 Morning Post states that the death occurred “at Croydon”, but does not specify London Road, so Bristow may remained on London Road until that date or may have moved elsewhere in Croydon when he left London Road (viewed online at the British Newspaper Archive; requires subscription).